Saint Phnx: Happy Place

 The band later announced their debut EP Happy Place, which was released on 28 January 2022.
 Following its release, the EP peaked at number 39 on the UK Albums Chart and number 1 on the Scottish Albums Chart.

 In May 2022, the band released "Make Us Dream", a song centered around the band's support for Scottish football club Rangers F.C. when they faced German football club Eintracht Frankfurt in the 2022 UEFA Europa League Final.

+In January 2026, having written and performed with fellow Scottish singer Nathan Evans previously, the duo released an album in collaboration with him, entitled Angels' Share.
+The album peaked at number 4 on the UK Albums Chart, and at number 1 on the Scottish Albums Chart.